• Navigation icon for News

 Packed with antioxidants, iron, calcium, and omega-3 fatty acids, chia seeds come from the Salvia hispanica desert plant, a member of the mint family.

-Not only are they high in soluble fibre, but the tiny seeds are said to help people stay fuller after meals, get bowel movements operating like clockwork, and may potentially aid weight management, Lauren Manaker, a dietician, wrote for Prevention.
+Not only are they high in soluble fibre, but the tiny seeds are said to help people stay fuller after meals, get bowel movements operating like clockwork, and may potentially aid weight management, Lauren Manaker, a dietitian, wrote for Prevention.

 Another reason why chia seeds are so loved is how versatile they are.
 You can drink them in water like various viral TikTok users, sprinkle them in your smoothie mixtures and top toast, or soak them in milk to create a smooth, sweet pudding.